avinash98262/FJ_BE_R2_Avinash_kumar_pandey_NIT_Rourkela/README.md

 # FJ_BE_R2_Avinash_kumar_pandey_NIT_Rourkela

 HEY!
-I THINK THIS IS NOW BUG FREE , WE CAN DO ANYTHING FROM THIS APP.
+THIS IS NOW BUG FREE , WE CAN DO ANYTHING FROM THIS APP.

 https://finance-tracker-d1jf.onrender.com/